Sony MDR-EX800ST Review

-I am actually quite impressed with the bass response of this unit, it's full, the “oomph” is very satisfying, and at the same time it does not sound too out of place or overpowering the other frequencies.
+I am actually quite impressed with the bass response of this unit, it's full, the “oomph” is very satisfying, and at the same time, it does not sound too out of place or overpowering the other frequencies.
 I have nothing much to say about this region as it is really good in my opinion and I will summarise this region as powerful, clean and full.

 Mids (Score: 9/10)

-Other than its upper-mid range, I have little to no qualms with it at all!
-Male vocals are really pronounced and clear, not much bass bleeding, and something that I really like about its mid range is its realism and texture.
+Other than its upper-midrange, I have little to no qualms with it at all!
+Male vocals are really pronounced and clear, not much bass bleeding, and something that I really like about its mid-range is its realism and texture.
 Cello sounds are really addictive when listening to YoYoMa’s entire album which I did not expect from a reference monitor that was made to monitor tracks.
-However, its upper mid range is pretty aggressive especially when it comes to female vocals such Adele and it just becomes a bit too fatiguing to listen to after a while.
+However, its upper mid-range is pretty aggressive especially when it comes to female vocals such Adele and it just becomes a bit too fatiguing to listen to after a while.

 Treble (Score: 7.5/10)

-The treble on the EX800ST is prolly its weakest attribute, although it does not sound sibilant at all which is very important for me since I am very sensitive to treble, it does sound unpolished?
+The treble on the EX800ST is probably its weakest attribute, although it does not sound sibilant at all which is very important for me since I am very sensitive to treble, it does sound unpolished?
 Many may say that it is grainy and rolled-off but I would not blame it since it is very common in single DD setups.
 They just can't do treble as well as BAs or Electrostats.
-However, it still does certain things really well such as detail retrieval and instrument separation which become very apparent in busy instrumental tracks and orchestral pieces.
+However, it still does certain things really well such as detail retrieval and instrument separation which becomes very apparent in busy instrumental tracks and orchestral pieces.
 Given its limitations, I would say I'm quite satisfied with this region other than its treble roll-off and rough edges in this region.

 Overall and other elements

 The MDR EX800ST is truly a benchmark that is hard to beat.
 It sounds open (of course because it leaks and a trade-off with isolation) its soundstage is above average for an IEM and imaging is quite precise.
 If you enjoy an open-sounding IEM with very good technical ability then this is it, the MDR EX800ST will not disappoint you in this aspect.
-However, I would take off a few points off due to its tuning - its tonality, while still enjoyable, is not as good as its technical abilities.
+However, I would take a few points off due to its tuning - its tonality, while still enjoyable, is not as good as its technical abilities.

 I am convinced of this unit’s capabilities and I am very pleased with it.
 I really enjoy neutral sound signatures and this unit does it really well!
-However I'm going to take a few points off for its treble performance as well as cable since it really bothered me quite a lot.
+However, I'm going to take a few points off for its treble performance as well as cable since it really bothered me quite a lot.
 Do give this unit a try for its impeccable sonic qualities which is very rare at this price point but do take note that the fit does require some time for you to get used to and locate that sweet spot.